Withdrawals

 Contributing to a 529 plan

-Total contributions may not exceed the amount necessary to provide for the qualified education expenses of the beneficiary.
+Total contributions may not exceed an aggregate amount that is set by each state.
 Contributions to the plan are also considered “gifts” for federal income tax purposes.
-Although the current amount that you can give to any one person is $16,000, you’re allowed to pre-pay up to five years’ worth of gifts to a 529 plan, or currently $80,000 without incurring the federal gift tax.
+Although the amount that you can give to any one person is $18,000 in 2024, you’re allowed to pre-pay up to five years’ worth of gifts to a 529 plan, or $90,000 in 2024 without incurring the federal gift tax, per individual donor.

 Setting up a 529 plan